DorGetter/WeWatch-Social-Streamer-Android-App/README.md

 The installation can be done by making a clone legit for Android Studio.
 There you can burn the app to your mobile phone or Android device.

-Once installed on the device you will see the wewatch logo on the main screen!
-And this is where you are ready to enjoy the comfortable and enjoyable viewing experience of wewatch.
+Once installed on the device you will see the WeWatch logo on the main screen!
+And now you can enjoy the comfort and joy that WeWatch experience provides.

 ### Registration to the app:

-The application registration form must fill in all the marked fields and click on REGISTER.
-He will then send a registration confirmation email.
+The application registration form must be filled in all the marked fields, when they are filled - click Register. a confirmation mail will be sent to your mail.

 (As long as you have not confirmed your consent to register for the app by logging in to the email sent to you, you will not be able to access the user or administrator page)